 Mending Fences: New Works by Carol MacDonald

 Mending Fences: New Works Carol MacDonald is a multifaceted exhibition of objects, monotype prints, and site-specific installations that — in the face of complex cultural challenges — promotes both simple and profound acts of repair.
-The exhibition, curated by Ric Kasini Kadour, will include environmental and gallery installations of works inspired by Rokeby Museum artifacts and archives.
-Public events will include artist talks, a repair fair, programs examining mending and repair of social problems, and an art-meets-history symposium.
+The exhibition, curated by Ric Kasini Kadour, includes environmental and gallery installations of works inspired by Rokeby Museum artifacts and archives.

 Mending Fences was selected from among eight artist exhibit proposals generated by Contemporary Art at Rokeby Museum.
 In 2019, artists from Montreal, Los Angeles, New York and the northeast attended a four-day residential program — led by Ric Kasini Kadour and a faculty of scholar/artists — in a series of workshops and discussions designed to foster the integration of history and contemporary art into an artist’s practice.

 Carol MacDonald is a printmaker, teacher, and community arts organizer living and working in Vermont.
 One body of her monoprint work utilizes knitting imagery to evoke a visual vocabulary investigating “the threads of our shared humanity” and addressing issues of community, life, transition, process, communication and the interconnected web of life.